tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

     You can build and upload the WAPT package by launching C:\Program Files (x86)\wapt\wapt-get.exe build-upload c:\waptdev\tis-kb4522355-wapt

-* WAPT package IDE is launched, here is an example source code from pre-defined MSU template
+* WAPT package IDE is launched, here is an example source code from the pre-defined MSU template

   .. code-block:: python

     # -*- coding: utf-8 -*-
     from setuphelpers import *
     import re